MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [out] *rectTabAreaTop*
+*rectTabAreaTop*<br/>
- When this method returns, this reference contains a rectangle that bounds the top tab label area.
+[out] When this method returns, this reference contains a rectangle that bounds the top tab label area.
 The rectangle is in client coordinates.
 This reference is empty if no tab label area exists at the top of the tab control.

- [out] *rectTabAreaBottom*
+*rectTabAreaBottom*<br/>
- When this method returns, this reference contains a rectangle that bounds the bottom tab label area.
+[out] When this method returns, this reference contains a rectangle that bounds the bottom tab label area.
 The rectangle is in client coordinates.
 This reference is empty if no tab label area exists at the bottom of the tab control.

 ### Remarks
  Use this method to determine the size and position of the tab area in the tabbed window.